Nathi8991/HP-25-G6-Seqouia-Sonoma-Ventura-EFI/README.md

 >**SYSTEM WILL REFUSE TO BOOT**: Please read the whole guide to actually get a functional EFI that will work properly on this hardware

+>**TAHOE IS IN A FUNCTIONAL, BUT NOT RELEASABLE STATE, THANK YOU FOR YOUR PATIENCE WHILE I FIX ITS KNOWN ISSUES!**

 ---

 So this is my OpenCore EFI for running macOS Ventura, Sonoma, Sequoia and Tahoe on the HP 250 G6.
 Getting it to a daily-driver state took a while, especially the Wi-Fi situation, which is its own thing entirely.
 I Hope this saves someone a few hours of struggling.